datacarpentry/genomics-r-intro/_episodes/02-r-basics.md

 Here are some important details about naming objects in R.

-- **Avoid spaces and special characters**: Object cannot contain spaces.
-Typically you can use '-' or '_' to provide separation.
+- **Avoid spaces and special characters**: Object names cannot contain spaces.
+  Typically, you can use '-' or '_ ' to make names more readable.
 You should avoid using special characters in your object name (e.g. ! @ # . , etc.).
-Also, names cannot begin with a number.
+Also, names cannot begin with a number
 - **Use short, easy-to-understand names**: You should avoid naming your objects using single letters (e.g. 'n', 'p', etc.).
 This is mostly to encourage you to use names that would make sense to anyone reading your code (a colleague, or even yourself a year from now).
-Also, avoiding really long names will make your code more readable.
+Also, avoiding excessively long names will make your code more readable
-- **Avoid commonly used names**: There are several names that may alread have a definition in the R language (e.g. 'mean', 'min', 'max').
-One clue that a name already has meaning is that if you start typing a name in RStudio and either pause your typing or hit the <KBD>Tab</KBD> key and RStudio gives you a suggested autocompletion or help message you have choosen a name that has a prior meaning.
+- **Avoid commonly used names**: There are several names that may already have a definition in the R language (e.g. 'mean', 'min', 'max').
+One clue that a name already has meaning is that if you start typing a name in RStudio and it gets a colored highlight, or RStudio gives you a suggested autocompletion you have chosen a name that has a reserved meaning
-- **Use the recommended assignment operator**: In R, we use '<- '' as the prefered assignment operator. '=' works too, but is most comonly used in passing arguments to functions (more on functions later).
+- **Use the recommended assignment operator**: In R, we use '<- ' as the preferred assignment operator. '=' works too, but is most commonly used in passing arguments to functions (more on functions later).
 There is a shortcut for the R assignment operator:
   - Windows execution shortcut: <KBD>Alt</KBD>+<KBD>-</KBD>